-Kitsap County Community Development Block Grant Program, in conjunction with the Housing and Homelessness Program, conduct a competitive funding application process.
-The application cycle begins in spring of each year and a Schedule and Notice of Funding Availability (NOFA) is published.
+The Kitsap County Block Grant Program, conducts a competitive funding application process, issuing two Requests for Proposals (RFPs).
+One RFP targets construction or acquisition of rental housing, the second RFP targets rehabilitation of housing and economic development.
+A Schedule is published on the County's web site detailing important dates.
 A public process is used to determine funding allocations.
 This process is detailed in the Citizen Participation Plan (Appendix A).
 The public is encouraged to participate in the process and its end product: the submission of an annual Action Plan to the Department of Housing and Urban Development.